seltzlab/VisualNoiseGenerator/README.md

 # VisualNoiseGenerator

-Visual noise generator I created at the Web Audio workshop with Pierre Spring at jsday 2015
+Pretty simple visual noise generator I create at the Web Audio workshop with Pierre Spring at jsday2015

+Written using WebAudio API and paper.js